Guidelines for Presentations at

 - If you are using audio, the sounds must be embedded in your presentation.
 We will have excellent audio facilities.

 - Videos must NOT be embedded in the PPT.
 Instead, place a slide where you want the video with the file name of the video.
 Videos must be on the USB in a separate file with the same label as the PPT and slide number where you want the video.
 The AV person will cue those when needed.
 Using unconventional codecs should be avoided.
 All video files should have an aspect ratio of 16:9 (HD widescreen).
-The ideal video format for the files to be given to us is ideally .MP4 video file (resolution: 1280x720, audio: 44.1 kHz, 25 Frames per second).
+The ideal video format for the files to be given to us is.MP4 (resolution: 1280×720 or 1920×1080, audio: 44.1 kHz, 25 frames per second).
 The purpose of not embedding videos is that they sometimes do not work from within PPT (even if the video works on one computer it may not on another).

-- The room for presentations will be relatively wide and we will have two large screens on each side to allow images to be seen easily from the back of the room.
-There is also a smaller screen behind the speaker.
+- The room for presentations will be relatively wide and we will have a large screen to allow images to be seen easily from the back of the room.
 Thus, please set up slides so that any text or images are crisp and clear and will look good from the back of the room.
 We suggest: